Lobster Roll…is there much more of a tantalizingly delicious two words in the English language? I’d be hard-pressed to find them.

 That’s good stuff.

-LOBSTER ROLLS ARE CLASSIC NEW ENGLAND FARE
+CLASSIC NEW ENGLAND FARE

 Once you mix together all the ingredients, you have a glorious lobster salad ready to serve.